 Freelancers must know how to create their invoice templates to use at all times, in case the freelance service isn’t settled upfront by the buyer.
 Sending an invoice is a professional way of requesting payment for services offered, instead of the ‘informal’ methods of sending the clients messages and calls.

 This information begs the question, ‘What would a freelancer do without invoices?’
 Absolutely nothing.
 Creating and sending out invoices is a special and crucial skill that freelancers can use.
-Failure to receive the correct payable amount for the services rendered would become a significant problem to freelancers, besides killing their morale.
+Failure to receive the correct payable amount for the services rendered would become a significant problem for freelancers, besides killing their morale.

 The key to solving all these issues is to have a good invoice template to use whenever the need arises.
 So how does one go about writing a professional invoice?